Defining Wind - What It Is And Its Impact On Local And Global Weather

 Some researchers use the 6 different climate zones to define winds, others use the three major global wind patterns, while some use a combination of these criteria to categorize the different wind types.

-It can get be very confusing and frustrating to any reader.
+It can get very confusing and frustrating to any reader.
 The best way to find a balance is to not disregard the major global wind patterns, but at the same time include seasonal (periodic) and local winds.
 This leaves us with the following six categories.

-- The Polar Easterlies (Polar Hadley Cells)
+1. The Polar Easterlies

 Now that the different types of winds have been broadly identified, each type of wind can be examined in more detail:

-1) The Polar Easterlies (Polar Hadley Cells)
+1) The Polar Easterlies

 As the name suggests, they blow from east to west and are generally fairly weak and irregular.
-They are also cold and dry in nature and originate from the high-pressure regions found around the North and South Pole.
+They are also cold and dry in nature and originate from the high-pressure regions found around the North and South Poles.

 2) The Westerlies

-Forming the second of the three global wind patterns, The Westerlies can be found between 30 and 60 degrees latitude in the Middle Latitudes.
+Forming the second of the three global wind patterns, the Westerlies can be found between 30 and 60 degrees latitude in the Middle Latitudes.

-Unlike The Polar Easterlies, The Westerlies are strong winds that also play a vital role in pushing warm water from the Subtropical Regions towards The Poles.
+Unlike the Polar Easterlies, the Westerlies are strong winds that also play a vital role in pushing warm water from the Subtropical Regions towards the Poles.

 3) Trade Winds (Tropical Easterlies)

-Rounding off the three global wind patterns, Trade Winds can be found between 0 and 30 degrees latitude in the Tropical Regions.
+Rounding off the three global wind patterns, Trade Winds can be found between 0 and 30 degrees latitude in the tropical regions.

 Trade Winds in the warm waters of the Tropics are also responsible for the creation of tropical storms, including cyclones, hurricanes, and typhoons.
 You can read all about how these storms are formed in this article.